 On 12 Septemer 2013 the city council approved permanently repairing and strengthening the Sign of the Takahe to 67 per cent of the New Building Standard.
 Repair work began in February 2015 and is still underway.

 On 3 March 2016 the city council announced that repair and restoration work on the Sign of the Kiwi would begin later that month.
-It officially re-opened as a café on 23 January 2017.
+It officially re-opened as a café and bar in August 2019.

 Search the catalogue